eclipse-embed-cdt/eclipse-plugins/README-MAINTAINER.md

 ### Update the Downloads page

+- go to [iot.embed-cdt](https://projects.eclipse.org/projects/iot.embed-cdt/) and select the new release
+- click Edit -> The Basics
+- switch to Source mode

-Use the Source view and copy/paste/edit.
+Use copy/paste/edit.

 ### Share on Twitter

-- go to the new post and follow the Tweet link
-- copy the content to the clipboard
-- DO NOT click the Tweet button here, it'll not use the right account
 - in a separate browser windows, open [TweetDeck](https://tweetdeck.twitter.com/)
-- using the `@embed-cdt` account, paste the content
+- using the `@embedCDT` account, enter a message like **Eclipse Embedded CDT v5.2.1 released** and on the next line paste the link to the release
 - click the Tweet button